sinatayebati/R-MAE/README.md

 | [PV-RCNN + Radial-MAE (0.9)]() | 79.25 | 53.10 | 72.99 | [ckpt 78]() |

-"Performance Comparison of Radial-MAE Variations with 80% Masking and Angular Ranges of 1°, 5°, and 10° Fine-Tuned on SECOND, Evaluated on KITTI Validation Split by AP with 40/11 Recall Positions at Moderate Difficulty Level"
+Performance Comparison of Radial-MAE Variations with 80% Masking and Angular Ranges of 1°, 5°, and 10° Fine-Tuned on SECOND, Evaluated on KITTI Validation Split by AP with 40/11 Recall Positions at Moderate Difficulty Level"

 |                                             | Car @40/@R11 | Pedestrian @40/@R11 | Cyclist @40/@R11  |